wavebyrd/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

 6. When the confirmation message appears, click **See results**, or click the **Validations** tab and select the Validation in the **Batches & run history** pane.

 7. Optional.
-Click **Share** to copy the URL for the Validation Results and share them with other users in your organization.
+Click **Share** to copy the URL for the Validation Results and share them with other users in your workspace.

 ## View Validation run history

-1. In GX Cloud, click **Data Assets**.
+1. In GX Cloud, select the relevant **Workspace** and then click **Data Assets**.

 2. Click a Data Asset in the **Data Assets** list.